christina-cook/hue-pic-it/README.md

-# Travel Tracker
+# Hue Pic It

 “Life is a sea of vibrant color.
 Jump in.”
 ― A.D.
 Posey

 Perhaps you have a hue in mind, but need something more evocative than just a swatch of color.
-Spice up your website, blog, or desktop background with a colorful image found using a color-specific image search on [COOL COLOR PICKING APP NAME](deployed site)!
+Spice up your website, blog, or desktop background with a colorful image found using a color-specific image search on [Hue Pic It](deployed site)!
 >>>>>>>> ADD DEPLOYED LINK

 Users can sign up with email and password to create a login specific the site; or login using existing Google, Facebook, or Github accounts.